Joaquin Niemann will play in his seventh consecutive Open when golf's original championship returns to Royal Birkdale this summer.

 He was unable to compete after turning professional following The Masters, to which he had earned an invitation as Latin America amateur champion.
 However he was called into the field for Royal Portrush the following season when 2004 Champion Golfer Todd Hamilton withdrew.

 That same year he became the first Chilean to appear in the Presidents Cup and claimed the first of two PGA Tour titles.
-He then joined the LIV Golf circuit where he opened last season with a 59 in Mexico and has since won four times on the Tour.
+He then joined the LIV Golf circuit and has since won eight times on the Tour.